wangchning/vocabulary/Vocabulary.md

 ### springiness
 > : the elasticity of something that can be stretched and returns to its original length

+### so that
+- I'll go by car so that I can take more luggage.
+- I'll post the CD today so that you (will) get it by the weekend.
+### in order that
+- In order that you can sign the form, please print it out and mail it to this address.
+- We will send you a reminder in order that you arrive on time for your appointment.

+> Note.
+So that (but not in order that) can also mean 'with the result that'
+- The birds return every year around March, so that April is a good time to see them.

+### so ... that and such ... that
+- The meteor storm was so beautiful that we watched it all night.
+- The meteor storm passed so quickly that it went by in one weak.
+- It was so amazing that we'll never forget.

+- It was such a beautiful meteor storm that we watched it all night.
+- It was such a quick meteor storm that it passed by in one week.
+- It was such an amazing sight that we'll never forget it.

 ### sophisticated &emsp; /sə'fɪstɪkeɪtɪd/
 If something is sophisticated, it's complicated and intricate.